w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

   relay chain.

 Polkadot can't and does not directly run something like a virtual machine for smart contracts.
-However, several of its parachains can (and does).
+However, several of its parachains can (and do).
 Parachains on Polkadot can even run an EVM for executing smart contracts written in Solidity, Ethereum's native smart contract language.

 In the context of blockchain, "sharding" refers to the parallelization of state transition